zalando-stups/play-swagger/README.md

 | password    | string       | password       | scala.String                                |
 | file        | file         |                | java.io.File                                |

-Additionally, if a validation of type "enum" is defined for some primitive type, a trait and a set of case objects together forming an ADT are generated for this enum.
+Additionally, if a validation of type "enum" is defined for some primitive type, a trait and a set of case objects forming an ADT will be generated for this enum.

 ## Complex Types